olgapombo/olgapombo.github.io/publications.md

 ### <a name="Preprints-and-working-papers"></a>Preprints and working papers

 ###### This section gathers manuscripts and conference papers.
 Many of these ongoing working papers have circulated among colleagues but none has been formally published.

-* *The sciences of forms and the forms of sciences*
 * *Cartographies of knowledge and contemporary challenges*
 * *Mapas disciplinares e cartografias do saber*/ Disciplinary Maps and Cartographies of Knowledge
 * *O valor cognitivo da árvore*/ The cognitive value of the tree